Accessibility when planning an event

 Staff play a key role in ensuring that your event is as accessible as possible, from the initial planning phase to the day of the event.

-If your event is likely to attract a large number of people with a disability, it may be useful to appoint an accessibility officer to develop and implement a comprehensive access plan.
+If your event is likely to attract a large number of people with disability, it may be useful to appoint an accessibility officer to develop and implement a comprehensive accessibility plan.

-Educating your staff about accessibility will ensure they are able to identify limitations and opportunities in your event’s access plan.
+Provide staff with disability awareness training and consider annual refreshers to this training.
+Educating your staff about accessibility will ensure they are able to identify limitations and opportunities in your event’s accessibility plan.

-Customer service staff should be briefed about both the accessible and inaccessible features of the event and be able to provide detailed information, such as the seating plans, if required.
-If your event is ticketed, staff need to be aware whether ticketing arrangements include admission for people with a disability and their carers, as well as whether a venue can accommodate a wheelchair user and companions in its seating format.
+Customer service staff/volunteers play a key customer service-facing role for your event.
+They should be briefed about both the accessible and inaccessible features of the event and be able to provide detailed information, such as the seating plans, if required.
+If your event is ticketed, staff need to be aware of ticketing arrangements, include admission for people with a disability and their carers, as well as whether a venue can accommodate a wheelchair user and companions in its seating format.

 On the day, staff are crucial in ensuring that information on accessibility is readily available and effectively communicated to attendees.
 You should brief staff on:

-- locations of viewing areas, accessible facilities, paths, ramps, entrances and exits, lifts and other features
+- locations of viewing areas, accessible facilities, paths, ramps, pick up and drop off zones, entrances and exits, lifts, quiet spaces, and other features

 - whether captioning or hearing loop technology is available